charliecalvert/CloudNotes/Assignments/React/ReactProps.md

-# React Props
+## Overview

-We will learn a bit about React props by continuing to expand the **week02-rest-basics** program.
+We will learn a bit about React props by continuing to expand the [rest-basics][restb], [ReactBasics][rb] and [ReactMicroServices][rms] programs.
 We will try to understand properties, and to see how they can be passed from one component to another.

 In this assignment we are trying to create something that looks a bit like this: